samtron1412/docs/soc/edu/learning.md

 ### Making connections

 + Taking notes instead of typing
+    - Using MIND MAPPING again
+    - Practice how to do MIND MAPs
 + Saying words out loud
 + Your emotions
 + Your memories